rticommunity/rticonnextdds-usecases-energy/ExampleCode/src/Visualizer/README.md

 # Example Code: Visualization

+The Visualizer allows visibility to all elements of the system, as well as control for solar irradiance, state of charge, and manual device control.
+It publishes to the solar irradiance, state of charge, and device control topics.
+It subscribes to all measurement, status, and information topics for presentation.
+The visualization uses GTK for generating the GUI, making it relatively cross-platform.

 ## Visualizer
 Combining GTK+ 3.0 and RTI Connext DDS, this application provides a graphical user interface to the system, taking data from the different grid elements and